Bay Area Low-Carbon Concrete Codes Project

 Program Goal and Target Outcomes

-Embodied (or embedded) emissions are emissions of carbon dioxide or other greenhouse gases generated by making transporting materials to a building site, including mining, refining, and shipping.
-Cement use in concrete is the largest single material source of embodied emissions in buildings, and makes for 8% of global emissions.
-Replacing cement with currently available alternative cementitious materials and other practices to "decarbonize" concrete has the potential of reducing total emissions from concrete by more than half.
+Embodied (or embedded) emissions are emissions of carbon dioxide or other greenhouse gases generated by making and transporting materials to a building site, including mining, refining, and shipping.
+Cement use in concrete is the largest single material source of embodied emissions in buildings, and makes for an estimated 8% of global emissions.
+Replacing cement with currently available alternative cementitious materials, such as fly ash or slag, and other practices to "decarbonize" concrete has the potential of reducing total emissions from concrete by more than half.

 Read more about low-carbon concrete at Architecture 2030.